-Algeta is building its own commercial operation in the US where, pending approval, it will co-promote radium-223 with Bayer.
+Algeta has built its own commercial operation in the US where it co-promotes Xofigo with Bayer.
 The company is also expanding its portfolio in the oncology space.

 Algeta is also moving new research toward the clinical stage.
 It is looking to have a candidate from the new platform based on the alpha-emitter thorium-227 ready for a clinical study in 2014.
 In working to advance its portfolio, Algeta seek to address clear, unmet clinical needs in the oncology space and potentially have a significant effect on patient care.